AshmanPro/NodeJS_Project/README.md

 # Senior Dev Work

-Now there was another requirement by the clients as the user cannot take any longer than 10minutes to login.
+Now there was another requirement by the clients as the user cannot take any longer than 10minutes/{Anytime} to login.
 Hence the update token was used with time contraint, I haven't done that, that was done by senior developer.

+# Work Environment

+For this project, team was using the following softwares,

+- Microsoft SQL Server
+- WebStorm
+- PostMan {API Testing}